Tulja Bhavani Temple: Temple history

 Tulja Bhavani Temple here was built in the 12th century CE.
 The Goddess is said to be swayambhu` ("self-manifested" or "that which is created by its own accord").
 (Note: It is true that God or Goddess is always referred as ‘swayambhu’ in Vedas, Puranas and many legends.
 But it does not refer to the stone idol installed in a temple.
 What is attributed is to the invisible Supreme power.)
 There is a "yagna kund" (holy fire pit) in front of this temple.

 Idol of Goddess Bhavani in the temple

-The idol of Goddess Tulja Bhawani, three-foot tall and made of granite, is with eight arms holding weapons, and bearing the head of the slain demon Mahishasura.
-Devotees bow in devotion upon seeing the finely shaped, tandla (idol) of the self-manifested goddess, which is adorned with vermilion, ornaments, and decorations.
+The tandla (idol) of Goddess Tulja Bhawani is three-feet tall and made of granite, with eight arms holding weapons, and bearing the head of the slain demon Mahishasura.
+Devotees bow in devotion upon seeing the finely shaped, tandla of the self-manifested goddess, which is adorned with vermilion, ornaments, and decorations.

 3 Entrances

 Sardar Nimbalkar entrance and related temples

 The main entrance of the temple bears the name of Sardar Nimbalkar.

-As one enters the Sardar Nimbalkar entrance.